hl2guide/sabnzbd-guide/README.md

-# sabnzbd-guide
+# Guide for sabnzbd

-A guide that contains useful tips for sabnzbd (sabnzbd.org).
+This guide contains useful tips for sabnzbd that you may or may not know already.

+Before using this guide ensure that you have sabnzbd installed and running at: https://127.0.0.1:9090/sabnzbd/

+##